Acute Care Services

-Monadnock Family Services’ Acute Care Program’s Emergency Services Team steps in to help people and families that face a mental health crisis – an emergency that’s happening right now.
+Our Acute Care Emergency Services Team steps in to help people and families that face a mental health crisis – an emergency that’s happening right now.
 Our expert, experienced staff clinicians are available to help either by phone or in person 24 hours every day of the year.
-They know how to help persons in crisis to stay safe and to restore and maintain calm until more comprehensive treatment can be arranged.
+They know how to help persons in crisis to stay safe and to restore calm until more comprehensive treatment can be arranged.

-Last summer a young, unemployed, homeless woman from the Keene area -- we'll call her Esther, but that's not her real name -- who was actively psychotic, was brought to MFS's Emergency Services office by our homelessness outreach worker.
-An Emergency Services clinician immediately recognized the severity of her situation, made a full evaluation of her needs, coordinated with her primary care medical provider to initiate anti-psychotic medication, and gave her useful ideas to help her calm herself and manage her behavior.
+Last summer a young, unemployed, homeless woman from the Keene area -- we'll call her Esther, -- was brought to our Emergency Services office by our outreach worker who found her in the woods.
+A clinician immediately recognized the severity of her situation, made a full evaluation of her needs, coordinated with her primary care medical provider to initiate anti-psychotic medication, and gave her useful ideas to help her calm herself and manage her behavior.

-He then contacted the homelessness worker and Southwestern Community Services to find a place for Esther at a shelter, and arranged for an intake appointment with MFS to expedite the availability of further services.
-He scheduled Esther for several crisis stabilization appointments with Emergency Services to make sure she would remain safe while awaiting case management, ongoing therapy with one of MFS's psychotherapists, and an appointment with our psychiatrist for further medication management
+He then contacted our colleagues at Southwestern Community Services to find a place for Esther in a shelter, and arranged for an intake appointment with MFS to expedite the availability of further services.
+He scheduled Esther for several crisis stabilization appointments with our clinicians to make sure she would remain safe while awaiting case management, ongoing therapy with one of MFS's psychotherapists, and an appointment with our psychiatrist for medication management

-Esther was able to regain her stability over the next few weeks and has continued to receive services at MFS.
-She continues to use her medications regularly, works well with her case manager and psychotherapist, has her own apartment, is enrolled in our Supportive Employment program, is seeking part-time employment, and is considering applying to a local college for the new semester.
+Esther was able to regain her stability over the next few weeks.
+She continues to use medications, works carefully with her case manager and psychotherapist, and now has her own apartment.
+Ester is enrolled in our Supportive Employment program, is seeking part-time employment, and is considering applying to a local college for the new semester.